Living in the Alps

 Switzerland property buying guide

 Types of Property in the Alps

 • Luxury chalet

 • Village property

 The Alpine property market

 Through our market leading research and publications, we are able to share our insights on property trends.
-Our latest edition of the Ski Property Report, assesses the market conditions across key alpine and US resorts.
+Our latest Ski Property Index assesses the market conditions across key French and Swiss alpine resorts.
 It finds that record snowfall and strong investment in infrastructure over the last year has boosted demand in the Alps, but property market regulations and the strong franc has weakened activity in some resorts.

-In addition, the report offers valuable information on where to buy, ski infrastructure investment plans, an explanation of France’s no VAT rule and identifies up-and-coming ski markets.
+In addition, the report offers valuable information on where to buy, ski infrastructure investment plans, and the ten trends set to influence the ski market.